M0n4GPT/Vision-to-Vintage-AIs-Take-on-Classical-Art/README.md

 -->

 #### Data pipeline
-This README provides a comprehensive walkthrough of the data pipelining component for the AI Art Experience project, following the guidelines specified for Unit 8.
-All steps include references to scripts and outputs in this repository and instructions for running the pipeline on Chameleon Cloud.
+This section provides a detailed walkthrough of the data pipelining component developed for the AI Art Experience project, in alignment with the Unit 8 requirements.
+It outlines how we provisioned persistent storage, built offline and online data pipelines, and ensured production-readiness on Chameleon Cloud.
+Each part of the pipeline—from data extraction and preprocessing to storage organization and simulation of real-time data—is linked to specific scripts and artifacts in this repository to ensure transparency and reproducibility.

 **Persistent Storage**
+To ensure durability and availability of critical application components, we provisioned persistent storage using two approaches:
-* Block Storage (Deployed on KVM@TACC):
+1] Block Storage (Deployed on KVM@TACC)

-* Mounted at: /mnt/project35
-* Purpose: Hosts persistent application data (e.g., MLflow experiments, PostgreSQL data, model weights).
+Mount Point: /mnt/project35
+* Purpose: Serves as a reliable storage layer for essential application services such as:
+* MLflow experiment tracking data
+* PostgreSQL metadata
+* Model checkpoint files and logs
+* This storage is mounted as a persistent volume on the Chameleon KVM instance, ensuring that all data is retained across VM shutdowns or reboots.

+The following files define and document the block storage configuration: docker-compose-block.yaml: Docker Compose configuration that sets up MLflow, MinIO, Jupyter, and PostgreSQL with persistent volumes. block.md: Supplementary notes explaining the volume setup, mounting process, and troubleshooting steps.

 * [docker-compose-block.yaml] (https://github.com/M0n4GPT/Vision-to-Vintage-AIs-Take-on-Classical-Art/blob/main/Data%20Pipelining/docker/docker-compose-block.yaml)
 * [block.md] (https://github.com/M0n4GPT/Vision-to-Vintage-AIs-Take-on-Classical-Art/blob/main/Data%20Pipelining/snippets/block.md)

 **Object Storage (Deployed via MinIO on Baremetal):**
+We utilized Chameleon’s object storage, mounted via rclone, to host all large-scale datasets used for training and evaluating our neural style transfer model.

+🔹 Mount Details
-* Mounted using rclone at: /mnt/project35 (alias: chi_tacc:object-persist-project35)
+* Mounted Path: /mnt/project35
-* Purpose: Stores training data (images from 50 artists).
-* Contents: Structured as:
-  /mnt/project35/train
-  /mnt/project35/test
-  /mnt/project35/val
+* Remote Alias: chi_tacc:object-persist-project35
+* Mount Method: rclone FUSE mount from Chameleon’s object store to the local filesystem of the training node, allowing seamless access during both preprocessing and model training stages.

+🔹 Purpose
+* The object storage serves as the central data repository for all image assets required by the project.
+*It is used to store:
+1] Style datasets (paintings by 50 artists)
 * Each contains subfolders for individual artist names (e.g., train/monet/, val/van_gogh/).
 [Link to the object store](https://chi.tacc.chameleoncloud.org/project/containers/container/object-persist-project35)

+2] Random input images (used for training and simulating inference)
 * We have used another dataset with random images which is stored inside the random_inputs folder.
 Inside this folder the images inside random_train and random_val are used for training purposes and random_test is used for simulating production data.
 * [Link to all the yaml file for creating persistant storage](https://github.com/M0n4GPT/Vision-to-Vintage-AIs-Take-on-Classical-Art/tree/main/Data%20Pipelining/docker)
 * [Link to the snippets folder with .md files](https://github.com/M0n4GPT/Vision-to-Vintage-AIs-Take-on-Classical-Art/tree/main/Data%20Pipelining/snippets)